 Any given day, we experience a range of emotions–some of them comfortable, some uncomfortable.
 Without emotional intelligence (EQ), uncomfortable emotions often lead to knee-jerk reactions, such as using unkind words, turning to substance use to cope, or even harming others.

 But, when we have the tools to understand and manage our emotions, we are more likely to choose a productive response.
 Proactively building these tools is the goal of Social and Emotional Learning (SEL).
 We can’t prevent our children and teens from facing challenges, but we can give them the tools they need to be successful and resilient.

 What are the results of our programs?

-- Better understanding, trust and appreciation for themselves and diverse other
+- Better understanding, trust, and appreciation for themselves and others

 - Enhanced communication and conflict resolution abilities

-- Greater sense of belonging in the community and desire to commit to community service and helping others
+- A greater sense of belonging in the community, and desire to commit to community service, and helping others

 - Increased school-connectedness and safer school classrooms and cultures